cameronotoole44/lilvikbot/README.md

 - `soft_block.txt`: words it can learn, but will never speak or post.
 - `spam_block.txt`: filters for low-effort or repetitive content.

-Note: `hard_block.txt` is not included in this repo to avoid hosting offensive language.
-For a comprehensive open-source list of banned words, check out [LDNOOBW's banned word list](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).
+Note: For a comprehensive open-source list of banned words, check out [LDNOOBW's banned word list](https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words).

 ## extras